rcwoshimao/cse15l-lab-reports/lab-report3/cse15l-lab3-report.md

 ## Researching Commands - Grep

-In my research Command lab, I will focus on four options of the grep-command.
+In my research Command lab, I will focus on the options of the **grep-command**.
 First, we have our git repository cloned onto my desktop.
 ```console
 rebeccachen@shijieshangzuishuaiderendeMacbook desktop % git clone https://github.com/ucsd-cse15l-s23/stringsearch-data